 Cake Layers

-Baking the thin layers is the lengthiest process according to this method but trust me it produces the most stellar results.
-This cake is so impressive that after it got discovered and reproduced by one San Francisco bakery it developed a cult following!
+Baking the thin layers is the lengthiest process according to this method but trust me, it produces the most stellar results.
+This cake is so impressive that after it got discovered and reproduced by one San Francisco bakery, it developed a cult following!

 When Medovik is made for large gatherings it’s not uncommon to make it into a large rectangular 4 layer cake instead of a tall 8 layer one.
 Both are authentic and equally delicious.

-It turned out to be such a fun process, needless to say I was very pleased with the result but feel free to skip it.
 Traditionally Medovik cake is covered with the cake crumbs that are made from the offcuts from the layers.

 Honey Cake Filling

 Beat sour cream or creme fraiche with whipping cream, sugar and vanilla until sugar is dissolved and it’s doubled in volume.
-Fill all 8 cake except for the top and the sides.
+Fill all 8 cake layers except for the top and the sides.

 Medovik Frosting

 Once again I’ve changed the frosting as in the original Medovik.
 The filling above is used for the outside of the cake as well and later coated with the cake crumbs.
-Since I decided to go crumb free I’ve used a mascarpone frosting similar to the one I’ve used for my Naked Cake.
+Since I decided to go crumb free, I’ve used a mascarpone frosting similar to the one I’ve used for my Naked Cake.

-It needs to be noted that the cake is best served 24 hours after it’s made to allow the crispy layers to soften to a cake texture.
+The cake is best served 24 hours after it’s made to allow the crispy layers to soften to a cake texture.
 A full day in a fridge is perfect for soaking the wonderful flavours from the filling and the frosting.

 More popular cake recipes to try